‘John Rogerson is an excellent litigation partner, who works tirelessly and round the clock to achieve results for his clients.’

 John Rogerson is a partner in the Dispute Resolution Group of the Firm's London office.
-John’s practice focuses on complex cross-border litigation – often in support of arbitral matters and other proceedings worldwide – before the English Court, and in offshore common law jurisdictions.
+John's practice focuses on complex cross-border litigation – often in support of arbitral and other proceedings worldwide – before the English Court, and in other common law jurisdictions.

 A solicitor-advocate, John has also acted in a number of international commercial arbitrations, primarily conducted under ICC or LCIA rules.

-John’s clients include large corporates and financial institutions, who he has both advised and represented, through all stages of court and arbitral proceedings, as well as in major regulatory investigations.
+John's clients include large corporates in emerging markets and financial institutions, who he has both advised and represented, through all stages of court and arbitral proceedings, as well as in major regulatory investigations.
+John also leads the commercial fraud team, with a particular focus on enforcement.

 Representing the main contractor on one of the world's largest infrastructure projects located in Central America, in a series of ICC arbitrations against the employer (as well as proceedings before the English Courts brought by the employer), worth in excess of US $1bn.
 Also representing the shareholders of the main contractor as defendants in related proceedings brought in the London Commercial Court.

-Advising a major project company in respect of proceedings brought by an award creditor in England to enforce a multi-billion dollar arbitral award arising out of a major oil and gas dispute.
+Advising a major project company in respect of proceedings brought by an award creditor in England to enforce a multi-billion dollar arbitral award arising out of an oil and gas dispute.

-Acting for an international investment bank in three separate, but related, defeating claims brought in the London Commercial Court by Private Wealth Management clients from the institution’s Singapore branch.
+Acting for an international investment bank in three separate, related claims brought in the London Commercial Court by Private Wealth Management clients from the institution's Singapore branch.

 Representing an international investment bank in regulatory enforcement proceedings concerning the adequacy of AML systems and controls.
 White & Case acted as global coordinating counsel in respect of investigations by the Financial Conduct Authority (UK), the New York Department of Financial Services, the Department of Justice, the New York Federal Reserve (in the US), BaFin (in Germany) and the European Central Bank (amongst others).